atinder11/Bolo_Suvigya/README.md

-# 🐱‍👤Bolo Suvigya bot
+# 🐱‍👤F3 Timetable bot
 Bolo Suvigya Bot is a Telegram Bot built to help students stay tuned  with their college's timetable.
 Its can be used to stay updated with college timetable and never miss an important lecture or class.

 # ✨Get Started

 To get started,
-search for the “Bolo Suvigya ” in Telegram .
+search for the “F3 Timetable ” in Telegram .

 or